isouravgope/isouravgope/README.md

       <b>
         Hello There
       <br>
-        I'm Sourav, a developer, a CS Engineer, and a Linux enthusiast.
+        I'm Sourav, A CS Engineer, Currently A Programmer Analyst At Srinsights.com
       </b>
       <br>
         <image src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=700&pause=1000&color=d65d0e&center=true&width=435&lines=Have+Loops+In+Your+Programs...;+But+Not+In+Your+Life.">